yhs666/mc-docs.zh-cn/articles/virtual-network/virtual-networks-dmz-nsg-fw-asm.md

         $FatalError = $true}
     Else { Write-Host "The network config file was found" -ForegroundColor Green If (-Not (Select-String -Pattern $DeploymentLocation -Path $NetworkConfigFile)) {
-                Write-Host 'The deployment location was not found in the network config file, please check the network config file to ensure the $DeploymentLocation varible is correct and the netowrk config file matches.' -ForegroundColor Yellow
+                Write-Host 'The deployment location was not found in the network config file, please check the network config file to ensure the $DeploymentLocation variable is correct and the network config file matches.' -ForegroundColor Yellow
                 $FatalError = $true}
             Else { Write-Host "The deployment location was found in the network config file." -ForegroundColor Green}}

     If ($FatalError) {
-        Write-Host "A fatal error has occured, please see the above messages for more information." -ForegroundColor Red Return}
+        Write-Host "A fatal error has occurred, please see the above messages for more information." -ForegroundColor Red Return}
     Else { Write-Host "Validation passed, now building the environment." -ForegroundColor Green}